Earthquakes on May 4, 2026

 2026-05-04 2026-05-04 19:45:29 UTC | 4.0mwr | 76 km WNW of Copiapó, Chile -27.062°, -71.022° | 30.4 km | - | - | - | ✓ Reviewed | USGS → |

-On May 4, 2026, worldwide seismic activity registered a magnitude 4.0 earthquake 76 km WNW of Copiapó, Chile at 19:45 UTC.
-It arrived roughly 11 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 30.4 km, the event was shallow crustal.
-The epicenter is at -27.062°, -71.022°.
+A magnitude 4.0 seismic event took place 76 km WNW of Copiapó, Chile on May 4, 2026 at 19:45 UTC.
+The event originated approximately 30.4 km below the surface, classifying it as shallow crustal.
+Coordinates: -27.062°, -71.022°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-05-04 2026-05-04 19:42:19 UTC | 2.6ml | 40 km WNW of Anchor Point, Alaska 59.873°, -152.521° | 92.6 km | - | - | - | ✓ Reviewed | USGS → |

-Seismographs logged a magnitude 2.6 earthquake 40 km WNW of Anchor Point, Alaska with origin time 19:42 UTC on May 4, 2026.
-The event originated approximately 92.6 km below the surface, classifying it as intermediate depth.
+A magnitude 2.6 earthquake was recorded 40 km WNW of Anchor Point, Alaska on May 4, 2026 at 19:42 UTC.
+This was a intermediate depth earthquake, focused at 92.6 km depth.
 Coordinates: 59.873°, -152.521°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-05-04 2026-05-04 19:14:25 UTC | 4.5mb | 234 km ESE of Attu Station, Alaska 51.758°, 176.130° | 10.0 km | - | II | - | ✓ Reviewed | USGS → |